aerni/tailwindcss-rfs/README.md

 ```

 ## Usage
-1. Add the plugin to your Tailwind config
+1. Add `tailwindcss-rfs` to the plugins array of your Tailwind config
 2. Add the `rfs` variant to any utility you want

 ```js